The numbers paint a clear picture of the grim state of American’s personal finances.

 If your employer offers employees to secure personal loans, by all means, go for it.
 Your employer has a fairly decent amount of information about you and your finances and can prove to be a reliable lender when you’re in need.

-Pawnshops give secured loans.
-You offer collateral, and you get money that equals a certain percentage of the value of the item/property.
+Pawnshops give secured loans and often will also offer payday loans.
+For pawn loans, you offer collateral like a watch, and you get money that equals a certain percentage of the value of the item/property.
 Simple and straightforward.
 If you fail to repay, you risk losing the collateral.
 Pawnshops should be your last resort for when push comes to shove.

 Shop Around for a Small Loan with Preferred Rates